meleksabit/ai-powered-alerting-system/README.md

 ## 📌 Roadmap: Next Steps for Improvements

-### This section outlines potential improvements and enhancements for the AI-Powered Alerting System to make it more robust, scalable, and feature-rich:
+### This section outlines potential improvements and enhancements for the **AI-Powered Alerting System** to make it more robust, scalable, and feature-rich:

 ## 🔔 Notification System
 ### :white_large_square: Implement Email Notifications
-### Integrate email notifications (e.g., using SMTP libraries like smtplib or third-party APIs like SendGrid) to send alerts for critical logs detected by the system.
+#### Integrate email notifications (e.g., using SMTP libraries like smtplib or third-party APIs like SendGrid) to send alerts for critical logs detected by the system.
-### **Why?** Provides real-time updates to stakeholders.
+#### **Why?** Provides real-time updates to stakeholders.

-### - [ ] Integrate Slack Notifications
+### :white_large_square: Integrate Slack Notifications
-### Use Slack webhooks to send log classifications and critical alerts directly to dedicated Slack channels.
+#### Use Slack webhooks to send log classifications and critical alerts directly to dedicated Slack channels.
-### **Why?** Improves communication within teams and ensures swift responses to critical events.
+#### **Why?** Improves communication within teams and ensures swift responses to critical events.

 ## 🧠 Enhanced AI/ML Capabilities
 ### - [ ] Experiment with Alternative Language Models (LLMs)